Lxj321/MulticonfigRadiomapDataset/README.md

 - ray-tracing scenes and simulation-related assets

 ### 2. Baseline Code

-This repository provides code for:
+- dataset generation pipeline
+- dataset preprocessing and loading
 - UNet training and evaluation
 - GAN training and evaluation
-- dataset preprocessing and loading
-- benchmark task execution
-- dataset generation pipeline
-- beam map generation
-- radiomap generation and validation
+- validation and visualization tools

 ### 3. Pretrained Models
 Pretrained checkpoints for benchmark tasks are released in the Hugging Face repository.

 ### 4. Documentation

-Detailed documentation is provided on the project website, including:
+Detailed documentation is provided on the project website, including dataset structure, benchmark settings, quickstart instructions, and pretrained model organization.

-- dataset structure
-- benchmark settings
-- quickstart instructions
-- pretrained model organization

 ---